-Terry Godlove of Hofstra University will give a Mead-Swing Lecture on the the role of ritual in the work of Enlightenment philosopher and religious thinker Immanuel Kant.
+Terry Godlove '77, professor of philosophy at Hofstra University, will give a Mead-Swing Lecture on the the role of ritual in the work of Enlightenment philosopher and religious thinker Immanuel Kant.

 This lecture focuses on the place of ritual in Immanuel Kant’s philosophy of religion.
 From a contemporary point of view, Kant was grappling with momentous questions: Does ritual practice support or undermine social cohesion?
 Does it foster or corrode such civic virtues such as toleration and respect?